 Between 2006 and 2012, Rabbi David S. Widzer served as Temple Etz Chaim’s Rabbi and under his leadership, initiatives were launched to continue to enhance the sense of community among members.
 Educational and engagement opportunities for post-Bar/Bat Mitzvah students expanded and the congregation adopted Mishkan T’filah as its prayer book, bringing a contemporary, inclusive feel to our worship.

 July, 2012 marked the beginning of Rabbi Tom Alpert’s tenure as the spiritual leader of the community.
 Rabbi Alpert was ordained from the New York campus of Hebrew Union College – Jewish Institute of Religion in 2000 after a previous career as a lawyer.
+Rabbit Alpert served until his retirement in June 2024 at which time Temple Etz Chaim bestowed upon him the title of Rabbi Emeritus.

 True to its history of diversity and inclusiveness, Temple Etz Chaim looks forward to continuing to enhance Jewish life in Franklin and the surrounding area.
 Temple Etz Chaim will continue to be a House of Prayer, a House of Study and a House of Gathering at its home on Washington Street and in other locations throughout the area.
 We welcome you to our congregation.